Wilfrida-Were/Spotify-data-2023-EDA/README.md

 # Impute vs Drop

-I imputed the missing keys instead of dropping the 95 rows because it would have affected the ranking of other artists in the top 20 list.
+I will impute the missing keys instead of dropping the 95 rows because dropping them will affect the ranking of other artists in the top 20 list.
 Taylor Swift would still be the top either way.

 # Top 20 Most Streamed Tracks